 Each does things in a slightly different way and works better or worse in different situations.
 You just need a little trial and error to figure out which is the best option for you.

 - Select the Filters menu and then Enhance.

 - Adjust both the Radius and Amount until your image is sharp.

 This takes a little adjusting to get right, but it works very well.

 - Duplicate the background layer and select it.

-- Select the blend mode of the layer to hard light and set the opacity until the image is clear.
+- Set the blend mode for the layer to hard light and adjust the opacity until the image is clear.